 If all attempts at fixing your spotty wireless connection fail, it might be time to get a new pair of headphones.
 There are several things you’ll need to consider in that case, such as what kind of headphones would best suit your needs.

 Earbuds and over-ear headphones provide better passive noise insulation than on-ear models.
 However, on-ear headphones are more portable than over-ear ones and more comfortable than earbuds, to some people.
 But ultimately, that’s not even the most important decision you’ll have to make.
 Instead, you ought to consider whether you want to trust a wireless connection again.

 Of course, you may not have any choice if you’re trying to connect to one of the newer iterations of the iPhone.
 Since the manufacturer took out the headphone jack port, people who don’t want Bluetooth headphones have had to use connectors.
 However, Apple’s dongle makes it impossible to charge your device at the same time.
 Still, if you’re not worried about using other manufacturers’ products, some connectors come with both ports.

 Ultimately, though, you shouldn’t be afraid of giving wireless headphones another shot.
 You’ll just have to get ones that are using the newest version of Bluetooth technology.
-The upgraded version of the COWIN E7 headset is a fantastic choice — it even has active noise canceling technology.
+There are some great choices with active noise-canceling technology.
 But if you’d rather have earbuds, you can’t go wrong with the Bose SoundSport model, which is also available as a completely cord-free design.